 Eleanor also takes care of our front-end development.
 They're Organise's resident artist and she also loves a good game of Dungeons & Dragons, preferably to a soundtrack of Gregorian chanting.

 Alex is a research whiz who improves your experience on Organise.
-Our second amazing Alex also lives in Spain (internal communication can get confusing) so you can often find her working from her balcony.
+She lives in sunny Spain so you can often find her working from her balcony.

 Zainabb is the person who replies to your email, keeps conversations buzzing, and helps tweak campaigns so they're spot on.
 They're also the person always talking about raccoons.